 The girls settled into the programme and all three were re-integrated back into education.
 In addition: they are registered with Home Affairs, attending school, receiving individual Counselling sessions, learning a new skill, i.e. knitting, and have contact with their mother.

-His class teacher noticed that things didn’t seem well with him and contacted PEN to see if they could assist.
-PEN’s house parents and social worker worked with the Department of Social Development to get Katlego formally placed in our care.
-For a child who has experienced so much trauma and whose schooling has been so disrupted, Katlego’s academic performance has really surprised all of us!
+His class teacher noticed that things didn’t seem well with him and contacted PEN (StreetSmart Pretoria beneficiary) to see if they could assist.
+PEN’s house parents and social worker worked with the Department of Social Development to get Katlego formally placed in their care.
+For a child who has experienced so much trauma and whose schooling has been so disrupted, Katlego’s academic performance has really surprised all!
 In his latest exams he achieved 80% for Mathematics!
 He has also started helping and influencing the other kids in our home to spend more time on their school work.
 Katlego is determined to study medicine and with the right support we know that this is possible.